Kalamunda Zig Zag: History

-The Kalamunda Zig Zag was completed in July 1891, as part of the Upper Darling Range railway line in Western Australia, which was built by the Canning Jarrah Timber Company from a junction with the Midland line at Midland Junction to Canning Mills to transport railway sleepers to Perth's growing railway system.
+The Kalamunda Zig Zag was completed in July 1891, as part of the Upper Darling Range railway line in Western Australia, built by the Canning Jarrah Timber Company from a junction with the Midland line at Midland Junction to Canning Mills, to transport railway sleepers for Perth's growing railway system.
+To overcome the steep gradient up the Darling Scarp, a zig zag was built between Ridge Hill and Gooseberry Hill stations, being cheaper to build than a continuous, steeply-graded line.

 On 1 July 1903, the line was taken over by the Western Australian Government Railways.
-To overcome a steep gradient up the Darling Scarp, a zig zag was built between Ridge Hill and Gooseberry Hill stations, being cheaper to build than a continuous gradient line.
-The Kalamunda Zig Zag closed on 22 July 1949 along with the rest of the line.
-In 1952 the track was removed and most of the Kalamunda Zig Zag converted into a narrow bitumen road.
+The Kalamunda Zig Zag was closed on 22 July 1949 along with the rest of the line.
+In 1952, the track was removed and most of the Kalamunda Zig Zag was converted into a narrow bitumen road.

-Part of this road is now a tourist drive called Zig Zag Scenic Drive, with the zig zag section that descends down the Darling Scarp being one-way in the direction of descent with a speed limit of 40 km/h and, as of May 2022, closed to motor vehicles between the hours of 8:30 pm and 11 am.
-This section of road was closed to motor vehicles completely by the City of Kalamunda in May 2020 due to reports of anti-social behaviour at night including hooning, drug use and cruelty to wildlife.
-After more than 12 months of closure, the road reopened in July 2021 on a 12 month trial basis, with motor vehicle access limited to between 11 am and 8:30 pm.
-In May 2022, City of Kalamunda councillors voted to keep the road open permanently with the night and early morning motor vehicle curfew to continue, despite concerns about the ongoing cost to do so.
+Part of the road is now a tourist route called Zig Zag Scenic Drive, with the zig zag section that descends the Darling Scarp being one-way in the direction of descent, with a speed limit of 40 km/h and, as of May 2022, closed to motor vehicles between the hours of 8:30 pm and 11 am.
+This section of road had been completely closed to motor vehicles by the City of Kalamunda in May 2020 due to reports of anti-social behaviour at night including hooning, drug use and cruelty to wildlife.
+After more than 12 months of closure, the road reopened in July 2021 for a 12-month trial, with motor vehicle access limited to between 11 am and 8:30 pm.
+In May 2022, City of Kalamunda councillors voted to keep the road open permanently, with the night and early morning motor vehicle curfew to continue, despite concerns about the ongoing cost of doing so.